jamie2210/C1_MS2_DCG/README.md

 [Live webpage](https://jamie2210.github.io/CI_MS2_DCG/index.html)

 This is the website for DC Games, it is designed to be responsive and accessible on all devices.
 It consists of 2 games, a hangman game, and a multiple-choice quiz.
-Both games are themed around the comic Batman.
+Both games are themed around the animated comic of Batman.

 ## Table of Content